ICB-DCM/pyABC/doc/contribute.rst

 Create an own branch or fork, on which you can implement your changes.
 To get your work merged, please:

-1. create a pull request to develop
+1. create a pull request to develop,
-2. check that all tests on travis pass
+2. check that all tests on travis pass,
-3. check that the documentation is up-to-date
+3. check that the documentation is up-to-date,
-4. request a code review.
+4. request a code review from the main developers.

 Document all your changes in the pull request, and make sure to appropriately resolve issues, and delete stale branches after a successful merge.